Linus4/eldritchinstinct/eldritch-instinct-srd.md

 - Attributes and related saves do not define your character.
 They are tools.
 - Don't ask only what your character would do, ask what you would do, too.
 - Be creative with your intuition, items, and connections.
+- Always try to riff off of your character’s occupation in the way you approach situations and describe your actions.

 ### Teamwork
 - Seek consensus from the other players before barreling forward.